ansible/test-network-modules/README.md

 $ ansible-playbook all.yaml
 ```

-To filter a set of test cases set limit_to to the name of the group (i.e. command, section, eapi, etc.):
+To filter a set of test cases set `limit_to` to the name of the group, generally this is the name of the module:

 ```
 $ ansible-playbook all.yaml -e "limit_to=eos_command"